 The main objective of your content marketing strategy should be to build awareness about your company, while offering relevant information to your target audiences.
 This will help you generate leads, build brand recall, establish expertise and drive purchase.
 To ensure that your content marketing strategy achieves all this and more, ensure you incorporate the 5 Cs.

 The main objective of content marketing is to inform, educate and entertain your target audience, as well as to urge them to act.
 Thus, your content marketing strategy should be centred around the customers’ needs, problems, attitudes, triggers and purchase patterns.

 Once you identify your target audience and what they’re looking for, the next important step is to focus on creating content that addresses this.
 Apart from being relevant, informative and compelling, it must stand out.
-You can ensure this by dabbling in various formats such as blog posts, podcasts, GIFs, videos, infographics, white papers, e-books, gifographics and more.
+To ensure this, employ long-form content formats, like white papers and e-books, at various points in your sales funnel and make the most of other snackable content types, such as snippets, podcasts, GIFs, videos, infographics, and gifographics.

 Apart from adding to your audience, you must also work on retaining your audience.
 The key to achieving this is being consistent with your content marketing efforts.
 This means continually putting out content so that your audience has a reason to come back.
 Remember, to have a long-term relationship with your customers, give them a reason to stay!